Credit @m_squazzo on Instagram

 Day Trip: Enjoy Subterranean Summertime Fun at Howe Caverns (Central NY)

-Cool off 156 feet below the earth’s surface at Howe Caverns, the largest cavern in the northeast and New York State's second-most visited natural attraction.
+Cool off 156 feet below the earth’s surface at Howe Caverns, the largest cavern in the northeast and one of New York State's most visited natural attractions.
 Take the Traditional Tour for a 90-minute experience with exploration on foot and by boat.
 You’ll wander through a labyrinth of colorfully illuminated twisty, turny rock corridors, and get an even closer look at the amazing rock formations within by taking a boat ride on the “River Styx,” the underground river that carved them.
 For a nighttime experience, try the two-hour Lantern Tour, offered by reservation-only, Friday and Saturday nights in the summer and on select weekends in the winter.
 The Lantern Tour is only for guests 16 years of age and older.
 You may also wish to check out the nearby 100-foot underground waterfall at Secret Caverns.
 Howe Caverns tour prices vary and reservations must be made online.
 Open daily through Labor Day from 9 am to 5 pm, with Traditional Tours leaving every hour.

 Overnight: Find Something for Everyone at Rocking Horse Ranch (Hudson Valley)

-A perfect getaway for the entire family, Highland’s Rocking Horse Ranch is a year-round, all-inclusive resort featuring beautiful riding trails that are open year-round.
+A perfect getaway for the entire family, Highland’s Rocking Horse Ranch is a year-round, all-inclusive resort featuring beautiful riding trails that are open all year.
 Whether you’re an old hand or meeting horses for the very first time, you’re sure to bring home exciting, adventure-filled memories!
 In addition to horseback riding, Rocking Horse Ranch also features the Northeast’s longest Mountain Tubing Adventure.
-Ride the Magic Carpet Lift to the top of the ‘Big Hill’, then take the plunge down to experience a thrill the whole family will enjoy (on select fall nights, check out Cosmic Night Mountain Tubing,where you take the plunge under flashing LED lights for an unforgettable ride).
+Ride the Magic Carpet Lift to the top of the ‘Big Hill’, then take the plunge down to experience a thrill the whole family will enjoy (on select fall nights, check out Cosmic Night Mountain Tubing, where you take the plunge under flashing LED lights for an unforgettable ride).
 You can also climb all the way to the top of the rock climbing tower, or soar 25 feet into the air with the Super Bungee Jumpers.
 Other great outdoor activities include big banana boat rides, kayaking, paddle boating, canoeing, “Huck Finn” fishing, and more.
 Unwind at the El Dorado Hot Springs, an indoor/outdoor experience with 98-degree water temperature.
 Rocking Horse Ranch’s award-winning accommodations feature all the comforts of home, including free wi-fi, flat screen cable TVs, refrigerators, and more.

 Day Trip: Escape to the Great Outdoors at Bear Mountain State Park (Hudson Valley)